spack/spack.io/_posts/2020-03-16-lrz-using-spack.md

 ---
 layout: single
-title: "Into A New Decade: Using Spack at LRZ"
+title: "Into a new decade: using Spack at LRZ"
 date: 2020-03-16 00:00:00
 author: Johannes Albert-von der Gönna
 author_profile: true